-This is a popular course that links the skills of both English Language and English Literature study.
+A Level English Language & Literature is a popular course that links the skills of both English Language and English Literature study.
 It will appeal to students who have enjoyed both aspects at GCSE and wish to continue studying them in a broader and more in-depth manner.

-During the two years you will explore how ‘voice’ is crafted in both speech and writing, focusing on a drama text (All My Sons) and a range of short literary, non-literary and digital texts.
-You will also study texts that give you the opportunity to explore the ways in which different writers use language techniques and literary devices to convey their thoughts or ideas on a theme in literary and non-fiction writing.
-For example, you will analyse the techniques Fitzgerald uses to explore ‘Society and the Individual’ in ‘The Great Gatsby’.
+In this two-year linear course, you will explore how ‘voice’ is crafted in both speech and writing, focusing on a drama text, All My Sons, and a range of short literary, non-literary and digital texts.
+You will also study texts that give you the opportunity to explore the ways in which different writers use language techniques and literary devices to convey their thoughts or ideas on a theme.
+For example, you will analyse the techniques F. Scott Fitzgerald uses to explore ‘Society and the Individual’ in The Great Gatsby.

-Where does this course lead?
+Where does an A Level English Language & Literature course lead?

 Course Entry Requirements